 Students on the MAGT register, alongside other higher attaining students, will be supported to reach their full potential through high-calibre, differentiated tasks and activities.

 To support our More Able, Gifted and Talented pupils we will have:

 Students will be set by ability in core subjects and some foundation subjects such as languages.
 Other subjects will be taught in banded sets (e.g. geography, history and RE as humanities sets) and some subjects will be taught in mixed ability groups (e.g. Art, Music, Drama, PE).

 Department Policies and Plans

-Each department will have a policy and development plan for MAGT students.
+All departments have a responsibility to ensure that they are catering to the needs of the more able, gifted and talented.
 This will include the means of identifying these students and strategies to cater for their needs.

 A register of More Able, Gifted and Talented students

 We will use a range of data to identify more able, gifted and talented students (MAGT):

 - We will analyse results from National Curriculum Tests and Cognitive Ability Tests to identify MAGT students.

 - We will also ask subject teachers to identify MAGT students and nominate them to be registered through department identification policies.